If you're the owner of a shared folder you can unshare the folder at any time. Editors and viewers can't unshare a folder.

 When you unshare a folder, the following happens:

-- The files are immediately removed from each member's account on the Dropbox website
+- The files are immediately removed from each member's account on dropbox.com.

-- The files are removed from each member's linked computers the next time the Dropbox desktop app syncs
+- The files are removed from each member's linked computers the next time the Dropbox desktop app syncs.
+However, the files are cached for a short time.

-- The files are permanently deleted from their accounts
+- The files are permanently deleted from each member's account.
+Former members can't recover these files.

 If you unshare a shared folder, you will have the option to let members keep a copy of the folder.
 If you choose this option, be sure to tell the members that the folder is no longer shared, and that edits they make in their copy of the folder won’t sync to anyone else.